CiscoAI/kubeflow-examples/tf-mnist/README.md

     Ksonnet version must be greater than or equal to **0.13.1**.
     Upgrade to the latest if it is an older version.

-3. Create a [github account](https://github.com) to be able to clone this repository.
+3. Create a [github account](https://github.com) to be able to clone **this** repository.
+The easiest way to clone is to use the https git url as opposed to the ssh url because for the latter, the ssh keys have to be setup in your github account.

 4. Install [virtualenv](https://virtualenv.pypa.io/en/latest/].
    This is *not mandatory* but is needed for the [shell based client](#using-a-local-python-client).